Smash Your Head Against the Wall: Background

 The album features a remake of Entwistle's Who live classic "Heaven and Hell" with the band's on and off roadie Dave "Cyrano" Langston, who had encouraged Entwistle to make the album and provided some acid-drenched guitar.
 Langston was even thought to be the Who's guitarist Pete Townshend under a pseudonym.
-Cyrano would later explain that he had been more influenced by Joe Walsh than anybody else, especially by his work with the James Gang, who had themselves actually been influenced by the Who, and had also been a starter band for the band.
-Walsh himself would later play guitar on all the tracks to Entwistle's fifth solo studio album Too Late the Hero (1981).
+Cyrano would later explain that he had been more influenced by Joe Walsh than anybody else, especially by his work with the James Gang, who had themselves actually been influenced by the Who, and had also been an opening act for the band.
+Walsh himself would later play guitar on all of the tracks to Entwistle's fifth solo studio album, Too Late the Hero (1981).

-When Entwistle was asked about his first single, "I Believe in Everything", in comparison with the rest of the album, he said:
+When Entwistle was asked about his first single, "I Believe in Everything", in comparison with the tone of rest of the album, he said:

 I've been saying a lot of stuff that I didn't really believe in.
 I sort of wrote it for the heads, really, the people thinking, "ah, so that's where Entwistle's brain's at, he really sort of believes in the devil and hell and all that sort of business."
 So I wrote a number that touches on reincarnation, then goes into the absurd, with Father Christmas and the whole bit and right at the end just to prevent the heads from thinking that I did believe in everything like I was saying, 'cause they always seem to believe that you actually believe in your own words.
 I believe in some of them but not all of them, so I just wrote the joke in to throw them off, and it's done it.

 Pete Townshend went onto say that "We learned more from John making his album than we had in all the years he'd played bass with us.
 Because he did it and it spoke to us.

 The UK album differs from the US version.
 Entwistle remixed "What Are We Doing Here?" and the vocals sound quite different.
 Entwistle had not been fully satisfied with his initial vocal track, so in early 1971, he re-recorded his lead vocals, while leaving the original harmony vocals untouched.
-This version was originally released on the US version of the album in 1971, and later appeared as a bonus track on the 1996 Repertoire remaster of the album.
+This version was originally released on the US version of the album in 1971, and later appeared as a bonus track on the 1996 Repertoire Records remaster of the album.